priyansh19/Probability_And_Statistics_For_ML/Statistics.md

 In Sample Variance the only diffrence is when we finally divide the sum of squares of the diffrences by the **total no of datapoints - 1** this is the only diffrence betweeen S^2 and sigma^2.

 As the presence of the outliers effect the mean of the data set by a huge amount of magnitude hence it also effects the standard deviation

+Normal distribution curve is also known as the proability density curve.
+It gives you the prbability of the data points falling within some given range of values.

+probability mass function is used for visualising the discrete values ocourring in the dataset